A Matrix-based Distance of Pythagorean Fuzzy Set and its Application in Medical Diagnosis: Preliminaries

 The parameter $\beta$ in Chen's distance which satisfies the condition that $\beta \geq 1$.
-When $\beta$ = 1, the method of Chen degenerates to the method of Hamming distance.
-Besides, when $\beta$ = 2, the method of Chen degenerates to the method of Euclidean distance.\\ \emph{6.} The definition of Chen's distance which measures difference between PFSs $F$ and $G$ is written as:

-The parameter $\beta$ in Chen's distance which satisfies the condition that $\beta \geq 1$.
-When $\beta$ = 1, the method of Chen degenerates to the method of Hamming distance.
-Besides, when $\beta$ = 2, the method of Chen degenerates to the method of Euclidean distance.\\ \textbf{Notion : }On the base of the method of measuring the distance between IFSs, all of the methods offered above have been extended to adapt to the situation that the distance between 2 PFSs is supposed to be measured.
-More Importantly, the extended method of measuring the distance between PFSs still conforms to the concept of normalization.
+When $\beta$ = 1, the method of Chen reduces to the method of Hamming distance.
+Besides, when $\beta$ = 2, the method of Chen reduces to the method of Euclidean distance.